athervvidhate/MiniGit/readme.md

 THIS IS A SUCCESSFUL SUBMISSION.
 YOUR SCORE WILL BE UPDATED ONCE GRADED.

 Otherwise, please fix the error and resubmit your files.

+---

+Credits: This project was inspired by UC Berkeley's CS61B.